Harlequin Rasbora: Care Guide, Types, Lifespan & Breeding (With Pictures)

 Tank/aquarium size

 The small body of a harlequin rasbora allows you to keep them in a wide variety of tank sizes.
-Although these fish are small, as for all fish they should not be kept in bowls, vases, or any spherical-shaped aquaria.
-This is due to the lack of space and view distortions the fish must endure.
+Although these fish are small, as for all fish they should not be kept in bowls, vases, or any spherical-shaped aquarium.
+This is due to the lack of space and the fish must endure in such setups.
 We recommend keeping a group of six harlequins in a minimum of 15 gallons.
 The tank should be a standard rectangular size with more length than width.

 Tall tanks are unnecessary for these fish and do not allow them to form a proper shoal formation.
 They enjoy swimming with a calm current and this is what they are adapted to do in the wild.
-If you plan to add more, we recommend the 2 gallons per fish rule.
+If you plan to add more, we recommend a rough guide of 2 gallons per additional harlequin.
 A group of 10 harlequins can successfully be kept in a 25-gallon tank.
-Keep in mind if you have other fish in the tank, the size should be increased by 5 gallons per additional tankmate.
+Keep in mind if you have other fish in the tank, the size should be increased to accommodate the entire community.

 Water temperature and pH

 These fish are strictly tropical.
 They prefer living in warm waters provided by a quality aquarium heater.
-They need a temperature range between 23.5°C to 28°C. We recommended presetting the heater to 25°C to avoid any major fluctuations in temperature.
+They need a temperature range between 22 – 25°C (71.6 – 77 °F).
+We recommended presetting the heater to 24°C (75 °F) to avoid any major fluctuations in temperature.
 This also seems to be a temperature they do well at during all seasons of the year.
-Harlequins require a pH between 6.0 to 7.8.
+Harlequins require a pH between 6.0 to 8.0, though they are best at 7.0 (which is also a generally acceptable value for most of their compatible community mates).

 Substrate